-One of the challenges with machine learning is that some of the techniques are so complex and abstract that they are pushing the boundaries of human comprehension.
-At some point, a trade-off is going to occur where you’ll have to balance the ability to comprehend an approach with the performance it brings.
-Neural networks are an example of this.
-In some cases neural networks offers better performance, but they are rather complex and difficult to comprehend (and difficult to tune properly without that comprehension).
-Because of that, you may opt for an approach that is easier to comprehend and use at the expense of a slight improvement in performance and you should be comfortable with that.
-Given the complex nature of many decisions with information security, any approach with machine learning may be better than any decision without machine learning.
+One of the challenges with machine learning is that some of the techniques are so complex and abstract that they push the boundaries of human comprehension.
+At some point, you’ll reach a trade-off between the ability to comprehend an approach and the performance it brings.
+Neural networks are an example of this trade-off.
+In some cases, neural networks offer better performance, but they are rather complex and difficult to comprehend and difficult to tune properly without that comprehension.
+You may opt for an approach that is easier to comprehend, easier to explain to others, and easier to use at the expense of a slight deterioration in performance, and you should be comfortable with that.
+Given the complex nature of many decisions with information security, any approach with machine learning is better than any decision without machine learning.

+[[Author: Highlight above--not an improvement in performance, but a deterioration, right?
+Please check, as I have completely changed the meaning, based on what I think you are trying to say.....
+Kezia]]

 TE: looks OK to me.

+[AR: yes, looks good, I did modify a little more, but you got that fix right.]

 Unsupervised

 As we mentioned earlier in this chapter, unsupervised approaches are quite useful to find underlying patterns and relationships in the data.
-Given some pile of data, what kind of trends exists in there?
+Given some pile of data, what kinds of trends exist in there?

 K-Means Clustering

 K-means, like k-nearest neighbor, uses the “k” to represent a variable that you will set as part of the approach.
-The k in this technique represents how many clusters will be generated.
+The k in this technique represents the number of clusters to be generated.
 The k-means approach follows the following algorithm:

 1. Set k “center points” randomly among the data.